 - teacher candidates who are enrolled in a multi-session program that will prepare them to teach students who are Deaf or Hard of Hearing.

-The transitional certificate is converted to a Certificate of Qualification and Registration when the teacher education program has been completed.
+The Transitional Certificate of Qualification and Registration is converted to a Certificate of Qualification and Registration when the teacher education program has been completed.

 Your annual certificate is issued when you renew your licence to teach in Ontario.
 To maintain your licence, you must pay an annual membership fee.
 The fee is due on January 1, and you must pay it no later than April 15 to avoid suspension and the reinstatement fee.
 To see or print a copy of your certificate, please go to the Members section of the College website.